AppGalleryConnect/agc-android-demos/clouddb-java/README.md

 - Use Android Studio to open the project.

+- Modify the corresponding content of applicationId in agc-clouddb-demo-java/app/build.gradle to the package name com.huawei.agc.clouddb.xxxx of the above new project

 - Run the sample on your Android device.
 Note that Huawei Mobile Services (HMS) must be installed on your device.

 ## Running Result